surgical-vision/compgx01_lab/forward_kinematics/README.md

     * If you haven't got that working try `rostopic pub -1 /EffortJointInterface_J{joint_number}_controller/command std_msgs/Float64 '{commanded_position}'`
       Remember to change `{joint_number}` and `{commanded_position}`

+## Forward Kinematics
+This section will cover how to convert from joint space to cartesian space.

+### Robot Description
+ROS has a format for describing robots, the Universal Robot Description Format (URDF), it is loaded everytime the youbot simulator is run.
+The URDF file contains information on the links and joints of the robot.
+  * The URDF file is loaded at runtime to the parameter robot_description
+  * This can be found using the commandline with `rosparam get robot_description`
+  * Identify the joints in the description, you can either do this:
+    * Programatically by creating a node to parse robot description and find each joint (the file is an xml), this would allow you to use this for any robot_description
+    * Manually
+  * Make this into a function that accepts the joint values as a param then returns the pose of the end-effector

+### Cartesian Pose
+Combine this with the joint subscriber you made last week to make a node that:
+  * Subscribes to the joint state of the robot
+  * Computes the cartesian pose
+  * Publishes the current pose as a PoseStamped message